Margaret Thatcher: Oxford (1943–1947)

+Following her arrival at Oxford, Roberts began studies under X-ray crystallographer Dorothy Hodgkin, the tutor in chemistry for Somerville College since 1934.
+Hodgkin considered Roberts a "good" student, and later recalled that "one could always rely on her producing a sensible, well-read essay."
+She opted to read for a classified honours degree, entailing an additional year of supervised research.
+As her thesis supervisor, Hodgkin assigned Roberts to work with Gerhard Schmidt, a researcher in Hodgkin's lab, to determine the structure of the antibiotic peptide gramicidin S. Although the research made some progress, the peptide's structure proved more complex than anticipated, and Schmidt would only determine its full structure much later; Roberts (by then Thatcher) learned this in the 1960s while visiting the Weizmann Institute, where her former research partner was then working.

-Roberts arrived at Oxford in 1943 and graduated in 1947 with a second-class degree in chemistry, after specialising in X-ray crystallography under the supervision of Dorothy Hodgkin.
-Her dissertation was on the structure of the antibiotic gramicidin.
-She also received the degree of Master of Arts in 1950 (as an Oxford BA, she was entitled to the degree 21 terms after her matriculation).
-Roberts did not only study chemistry as she intended to be a chemist only for a short period of time, already thinking about law and politics.
-She was reportedly prouder of becoming the first prime minister with a science degree than becoming the first female prime minister.
-While prime minister she attempted to preserve Somerville as a women's college.
-Twice a week outside study she worked in a local forces canteen.
+Roberts graduated in 1947 with a second-class honours degree in chemistry, and in 1950 also received the degree of Master of Arts (as an Oxford BA, she was entitled to the degree 21 terms after her matriculation).
+Although Hodgkin would later be critical of her former student's politics, they continued to correspond into the 1980s, and Roberts in her memoirs would describe her mentor as "ever-helpful", "a brilliant scientist and a gifted teacher".
+As prime minister, she would keep a portrait of Hodgkin at 10 Downing Street.
+Later in life, she was reportedly prouder of becoming the first prime minister with a science degree than becoming the first female prime minister.
+While prime minister, she attempted to preserve Somerville as a women's college.
+Twice a week outside study, she worked in a local forces canteen.

 During her time at Oxford, Roberts was noted for her isolated and serious attitude.
 Her first boyfriend, Tony Bray (1926–2014), recalled that she was "very thoughtful and a very good conversationalist.
 That's probably what interested me.
 She was good at general subjects".

+She was a member of Wesley Memorial Church, became a lay preacher and joined the John Wesley Society.
+She also attended Somerville College Chapel and St Mary's.

-Roberts's enthusiasm for politics as a girl made him think of her as "unusual" and her parents as "slightly austere" and "very proper".
+Roberts's coursework involved subjects beyond chemistry as she was already contemplating an entry into law and politics.
+Her enthusiasm for politics as a girl made Bray think of her as "unusual" and her parents as "slightly austere" and "very proper".
 Roberts became President of the Oxford University Conservative Association in 1946.
 She was influenced at university by political works such as Friedrich Hayek's The Road to Serfdom (1944), which condemned economic intervention by government as a precursor to an authoritarian state.